agonzalezro/slides/requests/README.md

 --------

-- `example1.py`: it shows how to use request to perform a GET that consums from the Google Images API
+- `example1.py`: it shows how to use request to perform a GET that consums from the Google Images API.
-- `example2.py`: it posts to the API (`examples/api.py`) with different headers and data
+- `example2.py`: it posts to the API (`examples/api.py`) with different headers and data.
 - `example3.py`: it shows how to use requests and request-oauth to keep a socket to the twitter streaming API open.